22 Accountant Resume Examples (Skills, Objective & More)

 Optimize your resume for each job

-Tailor your career summary, experiences and achievements, and skills to match the job description.
+Tailor your career summary, experiences, achievements, and skills to match the job description.
 Your resume should not be generic.
 Instead, it should reflect the job you are applying for.
 So, you can personalize it in the following ways:

-To prepare to customize your resume, create a master list of the job description and all your skills, sort the skills based on function or duty, and then choose those that match the specific job.
+To customize it, create a master list of the job description and all your skills, sort the skills based on function or duty, and then choose those that match the specific job.

 Use key action verbs